AlexZichong/spark2019/Readme.md

 7. Click "External Tool" in the popup and Click Add
 8. Enter "yourccid tool sso" for Activity name
 9. Click "Show more..."
-10. For Secure Tool Url enter your api end point for ltilogin (e.g. https://apiid123.execute-api.us-east-1.amazonaws.com/dev/ltilogin)
+10. For Secure Tool Url enter YOUR api end point for ltilogin (e.g. https://your-api-id.execute-api.us-east-1.amazonaws.com/dev/ltilogin)
 11. Enter "testkey" for Consumer key
 12. Enter "testsecret" for Shared secret
 13. Click "Save and display" at the end of the page